 - NPS surveys to gather customer feedback

-- Trial expiry emails
+- Trial expiry reminders

-Use welcome screens to personalize the onboarding process
+Use welcome screens to personalize the onboarding process for free trial users

 If you want to personalize the user onboarding process, there’s really no better way to implement that strategy than by adding welcome screens.
 Personalized onboarding is all about offering a tailored, contextual onboarding experience but how would you go about doing that if you don’t know your customer?